-Name of school:
+Name of School

-Name of staff member:
+Name of Staff Member

-Type of training received:
+Type of Training Received

-Date of training completed:
+Date of Training Completed

-Training provided by:
+Training Provided by

-Profession and title:
+Profession and Title

-I confirm that the staff member has received the training detailed above and is competent to carry out any necessary treatment pertaining to this treatment type.
-I recommend that the training is updated by the school nurse.
+as received the training detailed above and is competent to carry out and on this treatment type.
+I recommend that the training is updated by the

-Trainer's signature:
+Trainer's Signature

-Print name:
+Print name

-Date:
+Date

 I confirm that I have received the training detailed above.

-Staff signature:
+Staff Signature

-Print name:
+Print name

-Date:
+Date

-Suggested review date:
+Suggested review date